patternhelloworld/docker-blue-green-runner/documents/Deploy-React-Project-with-DBGR.md

     NGINX_LOGROTATE_FILE_NUMBER=7
     NGINX_LOGROTATE_FILE_SIZE=1M

     # You can change the values below.
-These settings for security related to ``set-safe-permissions.sh`` at the root of Docker-Blue-Green-Runner.
+These settings for security related to ``apply-security.sh`` at the root of Docker-Blue-Green-Runner.
     SHARED_VOLUME_GROUP_ID=1559
     SHARED_VOLUME_GROUP_NAME=mba-shared-volume-group
     UIDS_BELONGING_TO_SHARED_VOLUME_GROUP_ID=1000,1001